raphael-proust/OGL-SRD5/pages/06.classes/default.md

 ### Aura of Protection

-Starting at 6th level, whenever you or a friendly creature within 10 feet of you must make a saving throw, the creature gains a bonus to the saving throw equal to your Charisma modifier (with a minimum bonus of +1).
+Starting at 6th level, whenever you or a friendly creature within 3m of you must make a saving throw, the creature gains a bonus to the saving throw equal to your Charisma modifier (with a minimum bonus of +1).
 You must be conscious to grant this bonus.

-At 18th level, the range of this aura increases to 30 feet.
+At 18th level, the range of this aura increases to 9m.

 ### Aura of Courage

-Starting at 10th level, you and friendly creatures within 10 feet of you can't be frightened while you are conscious.
+Starting at 10th level, you and friendly creatures within 3m of you can't be frightened while you are conscious.

-At 18th level, the range of this aura increases to 30 feet.
+At 18th level, the range of this aura increases to 9m.

 ### Improved Divine Smite